 This form of periodontitis, as the name suggests, is brought about by systemic diseases.

 These include diabetes, respiratory disorders, and heart disease.
-Depending of the underlying disease, it may exhibit signs of chronic or aggressive periodontitis.
+Depending on the underlying disease, it may exhibit signs of chronic or aggressive periodontitis.

 To treat this type of periodontal disease, the medical condition must be addressed first.
-Once the medical disease is controlled, your dentist will now be able to treat the periodontal disease with the same treatments used for chronic and aggressive periodontitis.
+Once the medical disease is controlled, your dentist will now be able to treat the Periodontal Gum Disease with the same treatments used for chronic and aggressive periodontitis.